SenthilNayagan/senthilnayagan.github.io/_posts/devops/containers/orchestration/kubernetes/2022-08-17-kubernetes-basics.markdown

 |:-:|
 |<sup>*Figure 1: Kubernetes provides an abstraction on top of underlying infrastructure.*</sup>|<br/><br/>

+Having said that, Kubernetes enabled development teams to spend less time on technology and more time on capability.

 Kubernetes provides us with:

 - **Service discovery**: Kubernetes has the ability to expose a container by using either the DNS name or their own IP address.